 A hard part haircut for men features a sharp, clean line shaved along the side of the head.
-It pairs well with a wide range of men’s hairstyles, including pompadours, fades, undercuts, and many more.
+It pairs well with many men’s hairstyles, including pompadours, fades, undercuts, etc.

 Why would anybody find this appealing?
 Canada-based barber Shawn Barbz claims the cut’s main advantage is its convenience in terms of style.
-It will be simple to get dressed in the morning and style for any occasion.
+It will be simple to dress in the morning and style for any occasion.

 💡 Key Things to Know First

 - The placement of the hard part is everything.
 Part your hair in the direction it wants to go rather than fighting its natural path.

 - Decide on the thickness of the sectioning line.
 Today’s barbers use a razor or trimmer to construct the part.

 - Though it’s easy to style, more frequent cuts are required to maintain the hard-part look.